 - Regular Purchase APR: 19.99% or 28.74% variable based on creditworthiness and the Prime Rate

 - Balance Transfer APR: 26.99% variable based on the Prime Rate

-- Balance Transfer Transaction Fee: $10 or 3% of the amount each balance transfer, whichever is greater
+- Balance Transfer Transaction Fee: Either $10 or 5% of the amount each balance transfer, whichever is greater

 - Foreign Transaction Fee: 3% of the transaction amount in U.S. dollars